kimjayney/locationbackend-e2e/README.md

 - Add AuditLog Feature.
 - This feature will be available via Cloudflare API calls.
 - It stores raw SQL in the AuditLogs table.
 Of course, location data is encrypted, so it’s safe.

+## 2025-08-03
+- Add location table each user when registered.